Pyranometer for measuring total solar radiation

 Pyranometers are key tools for measuring solar radiation.
 It help us make choices about renewable energy and climate research.

-They also help with agricultural forecasting.
-They assist in designing effective solar power system performance.
-Their role is important for promoting sustainable energy and environmental research.
+They also help with farming forecasts.
+They assist in creating effective solar power systems.
+Their role is important for promoting clean energy and environmental research.